VictoriaMeng/rails-assessment-v-000/README.md

-# README
+## README

 RateMyFav is an app that lets you submit and vote on your favorite franchises.

+Users can create accounts either manually or through Facebook authentication and give star Ratings to the Franchises on the website.

 This is the Rails-only version of RateMyFav.
 No Javascript is used for asynchronous GET/POST requests.
 Instead, all API interactions are written with RESTful and custom Rails routes to demonstrate an understanding of standard Rails routing.

-# Installation Instructions
+## Installation

-Clone the repo, navigate into it, and run `rails s` to start the local Rails server.
-The app should open in your web browser automatically.
+Clone the app repo to your local drive.

+Navigate into the root folder and run `bundle install`.

+Run `rails s` in your terminal and navigate to http://localhost:3000/ to sign up and login to the app.